 But it is hard to dupe a really great nightstand.
 Two beautiful, visually large nightstands just MAKE the room.
 You can even have a basic headboard, but if it is flanked between 2 stunning bedside tables you’ve got a knock out room right there!

-A black curtain rod is a good idea in every all white room.
+A dark curtain rod is a good idea in every all white room.
 It is grounding, keeps the room from feeling too delicate, and adds a nice contrast.
-Black acts as a neutral hardware so it works regardless of your other choices.
+Black and dark colors acts as a neutral hardware so it works regardless of your other choices.

-Our curtain rod is cast iron, matte black and on clearance right now.
-It is room darkening- meaning the drapes can close all the way to the wall.
+Our curtain rod is room darkening- meaning the drapes can close all the way to the wall.

 We used another griegy layer of off white on the drapes.
 If you are looking for drapes on a budget, I can’t recommend my affordable curtains enough!
 Thick, lined, and textured, these are the queen of budget drapes.